adobecom/bacom/blocks/url-decode/readme.md

 The URL Decode block will create a table with the following columns:

 - `path`: The page where the CaaS links are indexed from.
-- `validation`: Status of the URL decode.
+- `valid`: Status of the URL decode (true if all links are valid, false otherwise).
+- `message`: Detailed message about the validation status.
 - `count`: Number of URLs decoded.

 ## Validation Process